Leading a Study Abroad Program

 Typical program development relies on a faculty members’ past experiences abroad and site location knowledge.
 These are the basic steps to getting a program started:

-- Submit an initial proposal for an Office for Global Education feasibility review.
+- Submit an preliminary form for an Office for Global Education feasibility review.

 - If approved, work closely with Office for Global Education staff throughout the design, budgeting, recruitment, and implementation processes.*